 Few of us appreciate cold, wind, and rain.
 But rather than wishing for sunnier days, why not explore some new ways to have fun, get creative, and reap a sense of reward?
-There are plenty of rainy day activities that you can take advantage of, and who knows, perhaps you’ll discover a new hobby or activity that you can keep up, whatever the weather.
+There are plenty of rainy day activities that you can try, and who knows, perhaps you’ll discover a new hobby or activity that you can keep up, whatever the weather.

-With this in mind, we’ve put together a list of 13 things to do on a rainy day that we hope will brighten your mood.
-From taking an interior design course to creating an inspiring vision board; we’d love to know if you do any of the activities below – or if you have any additional ideas to share with us…
+With this in mind, we’ve pulled together a list of 13 things to do on a rainy day that we hope will brighten your mood.
+From taking an interior design course to creating an inspiring vision board, we’d love to know if you do any of the activities below – or if you have any additional ideas to share with us…

 1. Create a recipe book